-NOTE 19 EARNINGS PER SHARE
+Note 19 EARNINGS PER SHARE

-Basic earnings per share represent income available to common shareholders divided by the weightedaverage number of common shares outstanding during the period.
+Basic earnings per share represent income available to common shareholders divided by the weighted-average number of common shares outstanding during the period.
 Diluted earnings per share reflect additional common shares that would have been outstanding if dilutive potential common shares had been issued, as well as any adjustment to income that would result from the assumed issuance.
 Potential common shares that may be issued by the Company relate solely to outstanding stock options, and are determined using the treasury stock method.
-There were no common stock equivalents that are dilutive at December 31, 2016 and 2015.
-The weighted-average number of shares for basic and diluted earnings was 1,231,332 in 2016 and 2015.
+There were no common stock equivalents that are dilutive at December 31, 2017 and 2016.
+The weighted-average number of shares for basic and diluted earnings was 1,347,358 in 2017 and 1,231,332 in 2016.

-NOTE 20 DIVIDENDS
+Note 20 DIVIDENDS

 During 2016, the Board of Directors declared and the Company issued a 20 percent stock dividend to shareholders of record on June 6, 2016.
 As a matter of accommodation, cash dividends were issued to holders of fractional shares.
 The stock dividend consisted of 204,983 shares of stock issued on June 27, 2016, at which time the trading price was \$14.20 per share.
 The 20 percent stock dividend was treated as a split for reporting purposes.
+The Company did not declare a dividend in 2017.